pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

     install it "For All Users".  (*PLEASE*.
 This is the single most common error!)

   **For Linux**
-    use your package manager (deb, apt, etc.) install as root, and make sure you also have pip (e.g., ``apt-get install python3-pip``)
+    use your package manager (deb, apt, etc.) install as root, and make sure you also have pip and libpython.
+    (e.g., ``apt-get install python3-pip``)
     Check which version of python3 is actually installed, because you'll need to get *that* version of XPPython3 plugin: ``python3 --version``.